ycrc/ycrc.github.io/docs/data/hpc-storage.md

 Project quotas are global to the whole project space, so if the group ownership on a file is your group, it will count towards your quota, regardless of its location within `project`.
 This can occasionally create confusion for users who belong to multiple groups and they need to be mindful of which files are owned by which of their group affiliations to ensure proper accounting.

-#### Purchased Storage
+#### Paid Additional Storage

 Quota: varies

-Storage purchased for the dedicated use by a single group or collection of groups provides similar functionality as `project` storage and is also not backed up.
+Storage paid for for the dedicated use by a single group or collection of groups provides similar functionality as `project` storage and is also not backed up.
-See [below](#purchase-additional-storage) for details on purchasing storage.
+See [below](#paid-additional-storage) for details on requesting additional storage.

-Purchased storage, if applicable, is assigned on one of our two storage systems:
+Paid storage, if applicable, is assigned on one of our two storage systems:

 * on the Gibbs filesystem in a `/gpfs/gibbs/pi/` directory under the group's name
 * on the Palmer filesystem in a `/vast/palmer/pi/` directory under the group's name